openrisc/tutorials/platform/qemu.md

 ```

 Note that during this step, you may encounter a lot of issues with [dependencies required for QEMU](https://www.qemu.org/docs/master/devel/build-environment.html#debian-ubuntu).

 4. Finally, run `make`.
-The generated binaries should be found inside /build.
+The generated binaries should be found inside `/build`.

 ## Cross-compile the Program
-Since we want to run hello.c bare-metal (no OS like linux to handle the execution), we need to use the [newlib toolchain](https://openrisc.io/software#newlib-toolchain).
-Download the toolchain and untar it like we did for QEMU.
+Since we want to run `hello.c` bare-metal (no OS like linux to handle the execution), we need to use the newlib toolchain.
+[Download the toolchain](https://openrisc.io/software#newlib-toolchain) and untar it like we did for QEMU.
 ```
 wget https://github.com/stffrdhrn/or1k-toolchain-build/releases/download/or1k-15.1.0-20250621/or1k-elf-15.1.0-20250621.tar.xz
 tar -xf or1k-elf-15.1.0-20250621
 export PATH=$PATH:<path of or1k-elf bin folder>
 ```
 > One important thing to note is that compiling a C program using a bare-metal cross-toolchain like `or1k-elf-` results in a binary code that directly runs on the hardware.
 For example, `printf()` in source code gets translated into writing bytes to the UART by `or1k-elf-`.
 In contrast, `or1k-none-linux-musl-` will translate it into a `write` system call, which in turns gets further handled by the linux OS.

 Then we compile the code, *but* for a specific board.
 This is done by passing `-mboard` option.
 There are two boards that can work: `or1ksim-uart` or `ordb1a3pe1500`.
 The full list can be found [here](https://github.com/openrisc/newlib/tree/or1k/libgloss/or1k/boards).
 ```